WXGopher/gopher-notes/notes/[Notes]Learn_Cpp.md

 Explicit instantiation for class templates (to prevent from linking error in instantiating classes)

 ```
 // The template class definition goes in the header.
-The template class member functions goes in the code file
+The template class member functions goes in the cpp file
 // Ensure the full Array template definition can be seen
 #include "Array.h"
 #include "Array.cpp" // we're breaking best practices here, but only in this one place